0330 133 1111

 Our Chartered Surveyors found structural movement, a long standing leak, frost eroded bricks and an insecure ceiling

-Homebuyers Report on a 1950's Coventry Flat
+Homebuyers Report on a 1950's Leicester Flat

 Matters our Building Surveyors noted incuded a leaking car park roof, penetrating damp, an eroded wall damaged by a tree.
 Our surveyors had particular concerns about the high cost of having to repair the wall and leaking car park roof.